Goldsboro Sexual Assault Lawyers

 Sexual assault is any form of unwanted or nonconsensual sexual activity or behavior.
 Unfortunately, sexual assault and abuse is becoming a frequent occurrence in American society.
 According to the NC Department of Justice, every 98 seconds a sexual assault is committed.
 Survivors of rape and other forms of sexual assault may be able to recover compensation for their injuries – both physical and emotional – in a civil lawsuit.
 Because civil claims are separate from criminal cases and carry a lower burden of proof, victims may be able to win a civil claim even in situations where the perpetrator was found not guilty or was not charged.

 Our sexual assault lawyers have a vast amount of experience in helping sexual abuse victims retrieve compensation.
 If you or a loved one was sexually assaulted or abused, don’t fight this alone.
-Contact us now to find out how we can defend your rights.
+Contact us now to find out how a Riddle & Brantley sexual assault lawyer can defend your rights.

 Because most perpetrators don’t have resources to pay compensation in a civil case, and any insurance they may have typically doesn’t cover intentional acts like sexual assault, it is often necessary to look to another responsible party.
 For example, this may include a business that provided inadequate security, a company that failed to screen its employees’ criminal background, or a professional like a psychiatrist or a teacher who was legally required to report a specific threat but failed to do so.

 Another potential case involves victims who are in law enforcement custody or undergoing a medical procedure when the assault occurs.
-In fact, Riddle & Brantley has successfully represented victims of sexual assault who were forced to engage in sexual activity while they were in jail or prison.
+In fact, the sexual assault attorneys at Riddle & Brantley have successfully represented victims of sexual assault who were forced to engage in sexual activity while they were in jail or prison.
 Examples include:

 - A $5 million verdict in a case that involved a former Wayne County sheriff’s deputy who forced jailed women to have sex with him in a detective’s office.